moneroexamples/python-json-rpc/README.md

 Constructive criticism, code and website edits, and new examples are always welcome.
 They can be made through gihub.

-Obviously, some Monero are also welcome:
+Some Monero are also welcome:
 ```
 489MAxaT7xXP3Etjk2suJT1uDYZU6cqFycsau2ynCTBacncWVEwe9eYFrAD6BqTn4Y2KMs7maX75iX1UFwnJNG5G88wxKoj
 ```